• Skip to main content

 1) Cook store-purchased ravioli until al dente.
 Drain.

-2) Heat 2 tablespoons olive oil on medium heat in a large skillet.
-Add chopped sun-dried tomatoes, chopped artichokes, capers, Italian seasoning and cook for 2 minutes.
+2) Heat 2 tablespoons of olive oil on medium heat in a large skillet.
+Add chopped sun-dried tomatoes, chopped artichokes, capers, minced garlic, Italian seasoning, and cook for 2 minutes.
 Add fresh spinach, and continue cooking and stirring until the spinach wilts.

 3) To the skillet with sautéed vegetables, on medium-low heat, add cooked ravioli, 1 tablespoon of olive oil, and stir.
 The dish should be salty enough from capers.
 Sprinkle with shredded Parmesan cheese when serving.